 What are Inferior Goods?

-There are a few commodities the demands for which move in the converse path of the earning of the customer.
-These goods are known as inferior goods.
+The demands for a few commodities move in the converse path of the earnings of the customer.
+Such goods are known as inferior goods.

 Must Read: What is Demand Curve?

-This is a detailed and elucidated information about the concept of Normal and Inferior Goods.
-To learn more, stay tuned to BYJU’S.
+This is detailed and elucidated information about the concept of Normal and Inferior Goods.
+To learn more, stay tuned to our website.